BassT23/Proxmox/README.md

 - Extra updates
 - "stopped" or "running" LXC/VM
 - "only" or "exclude" LXC/VM - see below
 - Full backup storage: set `BACKUP_STORAGE="<storage-id>"` to select a specific active backup storage.
+Find valid IDs with `pvesm status -content backup`; for example, `BACKUP_STORAGE="pbs"`.
+This is the Proxmox storage ID, not a filesystem path or the PBS datastore name.
+If the storage ID is `pbs` and its datastore is `backups`, use `BACKUP_STORAGE="pbs"`.
 Leave it empty for the existing automatic selection.
 An invalid or inactive storage is rejected.

 # New Only/Exclude handling in config file:
 Expands ONLY/EXCLUDE into a space-separated list of numeric VMIDs.